VolistxTeam/Framework/README.md

 This is a pre-made skeleton for Volistx API platform using Lumen PHP Framework.

-Let's make something awesome thing together!
+Let's make some awesome thing together!